zxkevinxz/ai-hero/examples/model-context-protocol/03.5-logging-with-stdio-transport/article.md

 4. We export a logger object with a `log` method that writes to the log file.
 You can export other methods like `error`, `warn`, etc.

 This way, you can log to a file without interfering with the MCP protocol.

+## Conclusion

+You've got two choices when you're considering logging in an MCP server:

+- Use a transport that doesn't interfere with `stdout`, like `sse`.
+- Write to a `.log` file.